The compact support property for solutions to stochastic heat equations with stable noise: Compact support in dimension one

 To obtain the desired bound, we need to control $\E(T(\tau,x_0)^{1/\alpha})$.
-However, we note that $T(s,x_0)$ is precisely the time-change associated to the stochastic integral $M_s(x_0)$ in the sense of Propositions~\ref{prop_integral_rep} and \ref{prop_bdg}.
-By the latter result with $q=1$,
+However, we note that $T(s,x_0)$ is precisely the time-change/inner-clock associated to the stochastic integral $M_s(x_0)$ in the sense of Propositions~\ref{prop_isometryint} and \ref{prop_integral_rep}.
+In view of Remark~\ref{remark_stop}, we can apply Proposition~\ref{prop_isometryint} at the stopping time $\tau$.
+Hence, by Jensen's inequality and the lower bound in \eqref{e_prop_isometry},

-To complete the proof we obtain an upper bound on $\E(|M_\tau(x_0)|^*)$.
-To simplify notation, from here on we omit the $x_0$, simply writing $M_s = M_s(x_0)$.
-Since $\tau \leq \sigma_1$, by \eqref{e_probbdlemma_mtgfloor} the stopped local martingale $M_{s \wedge \tau}$ is bounded below by $-b$ and is is therefore a supermartingale.
-By the first fact, we have